LocoMotion: Redesigning neighbourhood mobility through sharing

 Montréal in Common

 Montréal in Common is an innovation community led by the city.
 Its partners are experimenting with solutions to food access, mobility and municipal legislation with a view to redesigning the city.
-The 13 Montréal in Common projects are being implemented through a $50 million award from the government of Canada as part of the Smart Cities Challenge.
+Montréal in Common projects are made possible by the Government of Canada as part of the Smart Cities Challenge.